cole-h06/Verity/notes/claim_graph_example.md

 - S2 may reference or inherit from S1
 - Therefore, C2 may accumulate reinforcement originating from a partially shared dependency, not truly independent verification.

-This is one reason I believe the graph topology itself may contain important credibility signals that is worth exploring.
+This is a reason I believe the graph topology itself may contain important credibility signals that is worth exploring.